Rainymood/rainymood.github.io/_posts/2020-07-17-react-flask-setup.md

 ## React frontend

 Getting started with the React frontend is also easy because we have `create-react-app`.
 Assuming that we are already in the folder that you want to work from and have created the `server.py` file, we will now create a new react project in this folder.

 ```bash
 npx create-react-app .
 ```

-All that rests us to connect the React frontend with the Flask backend is to change `src/App.js` into this.
+Now we just have to connect the React frontend with the Flask backend.
+We can do this by changing the contents of `src/App.js` into this.

 ```js
 import React, { useState, useEffect } from 'react';